icgc-argo/argo-docs/docs/data-access/user-profile-and-api-key.md

 ### Program Permission

 Under "My Memberships", you will see a list of Programs that you have been granted access to for the purpose of data submission or management, along with your [role](/docs/managing-program-access#user-roles-and-permissions) and permissions for those programs.
-If you are not part of program that is submitting data to the ARGO Data Platform, then this section will not list any Programs.
+If you are not part of a program that is submitting data to the ARGO Data Platform, then this section will not list any Programs.